UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 * US 1.06 - App View Responsiveness
 * US 2.01 - Upvote Idea
 * US 2.02 - Follow an Idea
+* US 2.03 - Volunteer for a Project
 * US 2.06 - Create New Idea
 * US 3.04 - Update Details on Project